 Stock Music track: Soul Searchin' Slide

-This raw and swampy steel-string slide guitar track so easily conveys a wide-open, rural situation in which some protagonist – in dire straits – has little hope left.
+This raw and swampy steel-string slide guitar music track so easily conveys a wide-open, rural situation in which some protagonist – in dire straits – has little hope left.
 Its wistful, searching and country sentiment is a great complement to soulful dramas and rural 'country life' documentaries.
 Soulful / Steel-String Slide / Swampy.

 |Track ID number:||23121|